Academic Integrity, Plagiarism, and Copyright

 - Read the information about academic integrity.

-- Finally, take a few minutes to think about your personal philosophy on academic integrity.
+- Take a few minutes to think about your personal philosophy on academic integrity.
 Read each of these scenarios and think about the situation.
 Is what the students are doing wrong or right?
 Why is it wrong or right?
 How would you handle the situation?
 What would you say to them if they were your friends?
 Then read the commentary for each scenario to see what others have said about the same situation.

 Note: All external links in this tutorial will open in a new window or tab.